-On your way to Olympic National Park, spend some time in Hoodsport, a quaint town of 850 people located on the Hood Canal southeast of the national park.
-Not only is Hoodsport a gateway to Olympic National Park, but it is nearby beautiful Lake Cushman, a scenic point for hiking, fishing and kayaking on the north fork of the Skokomish River.
+On your way to Olympic National Park, spend some time in Hoodsport, Washington, a quaint town of 850 people located on the Hood Canal southeast of the national park.
+Not only is Hoodsport a gateway to Olympic National Park’s Staircase Entrance, but it is nearby beautiful Lake Cushman.

 Things to Do in Hoodsport

-Aside from Hoodsport’s access to land activities, the town’s convenient location on the Hood Canal opens opportunities for kayaking, boating and scuba diving.
+Aside from Hoodsport’s access to land activities, the town’s convenient location on the Hood Canal opens opportunities for kayaking, boating, stand-up paddleboarding and SCUBA diving.

-Hoodsport’s scuba area is highly renown across the world because of its rock formations, pacific octopi, eels, rockfish and anemone.
+Hoodsport’s SCUBA scene is well-known for its rock formations, pacific octopi, eels, rockfish and anemone.
 Legend has it that the largest octopus in the world lives in the waters of Hood Canal.
-Get scuba certified, rent scuba gear or buy equipment at Hoodsport n’ Dive located on North Highway.
-This is a great opportunity for any diver, beginner to advanced.
+YSS Dive in Hoodsport offers dive lessons and charters.

 Food and Lodging in Hoodsport

 G.K.
-Robbins, a ship captain for lumber transport, settled in Hoodsport, Washington in the mid-1800s.
+Robbins, a ship captain for lumber transport, settled in Hoodsport, Wash. in the mid-1800s.
 The small community grew, as farmers and loggers appreciated the town’s close vicinity to the canal.
 Manganese miners officially plotted Hoodsport in 1890 in hopes to discover copper in the nearby area.
 Though the town remains small, the history of Hoodsport continues to live on amongst the lodgepole pines.
+Robbins’ descendants own the Hamma Hamma Oyster Company in nearby Lilliwaup, which is worth a stop for incredible local seafood.

 Hoodsport is the Gateway to Olympic National Park Staircase Entrance